RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/computing/basic-arduino-componets.md

 }
 ```

 https://sensorkit.arduino.cc/sensorkit/module/lessons/lesson/04-the-buzzer : This resource is very useful to understand the fundametals of buzzers in Arduino.
-It explains how buzzeres work, different types of buzzers and potential issues.
+It explains how buzzers work, different types of buzzers and potential issues.

 https://www.ardumotive.com/how-to-use-a-buzzer-en.html : This link is very effective in outlining how to implement a buzzer.
 It provides more information than in this section and also includes a video that better details Arduino buzzer implementation.